eastmaels/steemblog.github.io/_posts/account/nostalgic1212/2018-06-08_vicky-s-mysmartphonephotography-or-hand-ripped-pineapple.md

 - - -

-This page is synchronized from the post: [【Vicky's 小确幸】MySmartphonePhotography |  手撕菠萝 Hand-Ripped Pineapple](https://steemit.com/@nostalgic1212/vicky-s-mysmartphonephotography-or-hand-ripped-pineapple)
+This page is synchronized from the post: ['【Vicky''s 小确幸】MySmartphonePhotography |  手撕菠萝 Hand-Ripped Pineapple'](https://steemit.com/@nostalgic1212/vicky-s-mysmartphonephotography-or-hand-ripped-pineapple)